dasch-swiss/dsp-das/docs/user-guide/data.md

 #### Display a value comment

-To display existing value comment, you mouse over the property value and click on the comment button (3rd icon from the left).
+To display the existing value comment, you mouse over the property value and click on the comment button (3rd icon from the left).

 ![Mouse over the property value to see if there is a comment.](../assets/images/comment-value.png)*Mouse over the property value to see if there is a comment and display it.*